I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s

 How to make Nando’s peri-peri chicken

 This Portuguese bbq peri-peri chicken (also called piri-piri chicken) has become the famous spicy food since the South African food chain Nando’s chicken opened up stores worldwide.
-The chicken is marinated with peri-peri sauce, a chili sauce made with African bird’s eye chili, vinegar, lemon juice, and spices.
+The chicken is marinated with peri-peri sauce, a chili sauce made with African bird’s eye chilies, vinegar, lemon juice, and spices.
 The spicy, tangy, and garlicky flavor has won over many gastronomers and garners a legion of fans.

 1. Ingredients for the peri-peri sauce (Nando’s sauce)

 The peri-peri sauce is an integral part of Nando’s chicken recipe.
 It has a unique flavor that no other sauce comes close to it.
 It is used as the peri-peri marinade for the chicken and the dipping sauce while serving.
 Here is the rundown of some common marinade ingredients for peri-peri sauce.

 The primary ingredient for peri-peri sauce (also spells as piri-piri sauce) is chili, making it a spicy sauce.
 I use three types of chilies in this recipe.

 The original recipes of peri-peri sauce are made with the African bird’s eye chili.
 However, since this type of chili is unavailable where I live (Malaysia), I choose to use the local bird’s eye chilies, which are similar.

 Besides that, I also use the local large red chilies, which are less spicy than the bird’s eye chili.

 The last one is the non-spicy red bell peppers.
 You may also want to try using cayenne pepper,

 The combination is necessary because this chili has a different flavor and level of heat.
 You may want to remove as many seeds as possible if you can’t take the heat rather than reduce the chili.
 The more chili you use, the more flavor you will get.